shin10567/Morinus-Source-Codes/README.md

 - Total, annular, and hybrid solar eclipses and total lunar eclipses that are closest before and after the chart time are now shown in bold.
 #### 9.5.4
 - Added a header row for Mundane Fortuna, Updated the header in "Positions for Date"
+#### 9.5.5
+- Added an apparent magnitude column to Fixed Star Positions

 --------------------------------------------------------------------------------------------------------------------------